 When faced with physical therapy needs, come to Greene County General Hospital’s physical therapy department where you’ll find experienced staff members who take pride in the level of care they provide each patient.

-The department offers wound care, MIST therapy, total knee and hip rehabilitation, pre- and post-op rehabilitation, pain management, posture and body mechanics, home exercise program instruction, vestibular (balance) training, gait training, and athletic and sports medicine rehabilitation.
+The department offers lymphedema wrapping and massage, wound care, MIST therapy, total knee and hip rehabilitation, pre- and post-op rehabilitation, pain management, posture and body mechanics, home exercise program instruction, vestibular (balance) training, gait training, and athletic and sports medicine rehabilitation.

-“I found relief from pain at my hospital.
+“I found relief from pain at Greene County General Hospital.

 They restored my faith in healthcare.”